razeware/einstein/readme.md

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/javascript/images/grid.png "")

 Squares on the grid are configurable through JSON objects.
-JSON for the table is found in: ```/src/data/content.json```
+JSON configuration for the table: ```/src/data/content.json```

 Objects are displayed on the grid according to their object number.

-To see the JSON object number of every square, use the grid-mode view when configuring content ```/grid.html```.
+To see the JSON object number of every square, use the grid-mode view when configuring content locally ```/grid.html```.

 An object can have the following attributes: